 What does it mean to 'squash' a Git branch?

 Disclaimer: This process alters history, so do it on a feature branch, not the default branch.
-If it's part of a pull request, wait until the maintainer asks you to do it– changing history on a pull request can make an ongoing discussion difficult to follow.
+If it's part of a pull request, wait until the project maintainer asks you to do it– changing history on an open pull request can make an ongoing discussion difficult to follow.

 Most pull requests go through a loop like this: